 Atticus and Kylie’s chance meeting at the airport as children forges a lifelong bond.
 “Boarding for Neverland” is a moving experience of friendship sustaining our trials and transformations.

 Calling all young playwrights!

-Inspired by the impressive results of the debut Playfest production and the variety of scripts received in the first two annual contests, Spotlight strongly encourages young playwrights to consider next summer’s contest and to start early in putting your dreams on the page!
+Inspired by the impressive results and the variety of scripts received in the first three annual contests, Spotlight strongly encourages young playwrights to consider next summer’s contest and to start early in putting your dreams on the page!

 Tips for playwrights…

 - Proofread and re-write.
 The total time spent on writing is only a small part of the process.
 To get a taste of how others might receive your writing, try putting your first draft away for as long as your schedule allows — from a few days to a few months.
 The longer you wait, the more likely you are to view your work with fresh eyes and spot the changes your work may need.

 - Test your dialogue out loud.
 Read your script aloud as if real people are saying the words you’ve written.
 You’ll spot the awkward parts right away.